-One of my family’s traditions every holiday season is going to see the Washington D.C.
-Temple Festival of Lights, aka the Mormon Temple.
+One of the best free holiday lights display in Washington D.C. is the Festival of Lights at the D.C. temple.
+It’s one of my family’s yearly holiday traditions.
 Located in Kensington, Maryland, the Festival of Lights at the Washington D.C.
-Temple is open to the public and you can walk the grounds to see hundreds of thousands of Christmas lights!
+Temple (aka the Mormon temple) is open to the public and you can walk the grounds to see hundreds of thousands of Christmas lights!

-For 2024, the Festival of Lights at the Washington DC Temple and Visitors’ Center runs from December 5 – January 1.
-The DC Temple Christmas Light Hours are from 4:45 PM – 9:00 PM.
+In 2025, the Festival of Lights at the Washington DC Temple and Visitors’ Center runs from December 4, 2025 – January 1, 2026.
+The hours are from 4:30 PM – 8:45 PM.
+This year you will need a timed parking pass for your car to park in the parking lot.

 During the Washington DC Temple Lights, you can enjoy over 500,000 Christmas lights as well as Christmas trees and beautiful Nativity Créche displays featuring nativities from around the world.
-Each night there is also a holiday performance inside the auditorium in the Visitors’ Center.
+Each night from December 4th – 24th, there is a holiday performance inside the auditorium in the Visitors’ Center at 6:30 pm.

 D.C.
 Mormon Temple Christmas Lights Parking